Skip to main content

 Utilities Customer Service

-From Thursday March 5 to Sunday March 8, in person bill payment will not be available for customers.
+From Thursday, March 5, to Sunday, March 8, in-person bill payment will not be available for customers.
 See other bill payment options on our Bill Payment Options page.

 Police Records

-Beginning the week of March 16, all police records services will be available at the new location.
+• Police Records reopened at the new location.
 Lobby hours will be 7:00 AM to 5:00 PM, Monday–Friday.
 Staff will be available after 5 PM and on weekends, but building access will be limited.

 Municipal Court

-- Court will be closed March 16-27.
+• Court closed March 16-27.

 To check your court case, visit courts.mo.gov or municipalrecordsearch.com/independencemo.